khaefner/rust_101/hello_world/src/chapter_3.md

 }
 ```

-Here, &starship_name creates an immutable reference to the String owned by starship_name.
-We can use reference_to_name to access the value, but we cannot modify it.
-Importantly, the ownership of the String remains with starship_name, and it is still valid after the reference is created.
+Here, `&starship_nam`e creates an immutable reference to the String owned by `starship_name`.
+We can use `reference_to_name` to access the value, but we cannot modify it.
+Importantly, the ownership of the String remains with `starship_name`, and it is still valid after the reference is created.
 Think of this as accessing the ship's logs – you can read the information, but you can't change the historical records.

 ### ![logo](Star_Trek_icon.png) Mutable References: Modifying System Parameters

-To modify a value through a reference, you need to create a mutable reference using &mut.
+To modify a value through a reference, you need to create a mutable reference using `&mut`.

 ```rust, editable
 fn main() {